yohasebe/wp2txt/README.md

 WP2TXT extracts text and category data from Wikipedia dump files (encoded in XML / compressed with Bzip2), removing MediaWiki markup and other metadata.

-**UPDATE (August 2022)**
+## Changelog

+**November 2022**

+- Code added to suppress "Invalid byte sequence error" when an ilegal UTF-8 character is input.

+**August 2022**

-1. A new option `--category-only` has been added.
+- A new option `--category-only` has been added.
 When this option is enabled, only the title and category information of the article is extracted.
-2. A new option `--summary-only` has been added.
+- A new option `--summary-only` has been added.
 If this option is enabled, only the title, category information, and opening paragraphs of the article will be extracted.
-3. Text conversion with the current version of WP2TXT is *more than 2x times faster* than the previous version due to parallel processing of multiple files (the rate of speedup depends on the CPU cores used for processing).
+- Text conversion with the current version of WP2TXT is *more than 2x times faster* than the previous version due to parallel processing of multiple files (the rate of speedup depends on the CPU cores used for processing).

 ## Screenshot

 <img src='https://raw.githubusercontent.com/yohasebe/wp2txt/master/image/screenshot.png' width="800" />

 **Environment**

 - WP2TXT 1.0.1
 - MacBook Pro (2021 Apple M1 Pro)
 - enwiki-20220720-pages-articles.xml.bz2 (19.98 GB)

 In the above environment, the process (decompression, splitting, extraction, and conversion) to obtain the plain text data of the English Wikipedia takes less than 1.5 hours.